 Siena

-The city of Siena is the capital city of the Province of Siena with a population of 53,937 inhabitants.
+The city of Siena is an official comune and capital of the Siena Province with a population of 54,123 on 1 January 2022.

 Standing at an elevation of 322 metres above sea level, it covers a total area of 118 km² and lies 63 kilometres south of Florence, the regional capital of Tuscany.
 Whenever I'm away from Italy, I often find myself closing my eyes and imagining the sound of church bells on a bright, spring morning.
 The place I imagine myself in on those occasions is Siena. |